 Gasoline for March delivery advanced 6.11 cents to $3.0965 a gallon at 12:21 p.m. on the New York Mercantile Exchange on volume that was 50 percent above the 100-day average.
 Gasoline has been the top performer this year on the Standard & Poor’s GSCI commodity index.

 The contracts are based on reformulated gasoline, or RBOB.
 Gasoline stockpiles in the East Coast, or PADD 1 region, which includes the Nymex delivery point in New York Harbor, jumped 1.7 million barrels to the highest level since March 16 last week, according to the EIA, the Energy Department’s statistical arm.
 Total U.S. supplies fell 803,000 barrels to 233.2 million.

 April gasoline’s premium over September widened 2.46 cents to 27.38 cents a gallon, indicating concern that supplies will drop heading into the peak period for U.S. driving demand, which typically starts in late May.

 “The concern specifically is a shortage of blending components, which you need more for summer,” said Amrita Sen, chief oil market strategist at Energy Aspects Ltd., a research consulting company in London.
 “Petrochemicals are running at max capacity because of cheap natural gas and they’re also looking for cheap feed stock.”

 Hess Corp.
-(HES) will shut its Port Reading, New Jersey, plant later this month.
+(HES:US) will shut its Port Reading, New Jersey, plant later this month.
 Lipow estimated that the refinery can produce 50,000 barrels a day of the motor fuel and represents 7.7 percent of PADD 1 gasoline-making capacity.